uclatonystark/ece202Aproj/index.md

       2. to calculate and organize data including finger presses and octave range
       3. to display a functioning page turner

-- Salil **Please edit this**
+- Salil
-  - Built API to generate music score
-  - Developed Python scipts
-    1. to calculate information about notes per page and octave positions
-    2. to output the results to .txt, .csv, .xml files
-  - Selected songs
+  - Came up with the overall idea for the project
+  - Developed optical music recognition pipeline from pdf/image files to note-level details
+  - Added custom functionality including user-defined fingering, trills, repeats, etc.
+  - Designed test data by notating and annotating scores

 ## References
 - Using Inertial Sensors for Position and Orientation Estimation: [link](https://arxiv.org/pdf/1704.06053.pdf)
 - Dead Reckoning Algorithms for Indoor Localization: [link](https://core.ac.uk/reader/48656890)
 - Page Turning Solutions for Musicians: A Survey: [link](https://www.researchgate.net/publication/221748599_Page_turning_solutions_for_musicians_A_survey)